microsoft/Quantum/samples/algorithms/database-search/README.md

 ## Manifest

 - [DatabaseSearch.qs](./DatabaseSearch.qs): Q# code implementing quantum operations for this sample.
-- [Program.cs](./Program.cs): C# code to interact with and print out results of the Q# operations for this sample.
+- [Program.qs](./Program.qs): Q# code to interact with and print out results of the Q# operations for this sample.
 - [DatabaseSearchSample.csproj](./DatabaseSearchSample.csproj): Main C# project for the sample.
 - [Database Search.ipynb](./Database%20Search.ipynb): The sample as a Jupyter Notebook.